Customer Focus 2022 Activity

 |SDGs covered in this section:|

-To succeed as a company, Dufry must put the customer at the center of every decision we make.
-This has been the philosophy of the company since its foundation, and it’s what has brought Dufry to its current leadership position in the travel retail industry.
+Making Travelers Happy.
+This is the ambition outlined in Destination 2027, Dufry's new strategy as disclosed in September 2022.
+Putting the customer at the center of every decision we make, is what has taken Dufry to its leading position in the travel retail market.
 Our main mission is to meet and exceed customer expectations, which we achieve through the combination of sourcing unique product choices, providing attractive shopping environments and offering special shopping experiences.
-Our customers’ expectations however have evolved in recent years and have become more sophisticated.
-The traditional price-value proposition has been enhanced with additional elements, as consumers today demand higher standards of sustainability from retailers.
-From privacy and data protection, to responsible marketing and communication practices, or product and supply chain stewardship, there are many elements of our offer that receive special attention from Dufry and that enable us to be a more sustainable travel retailer and our customers to shop considerately.
+Our customers’ expectations however have evolved in recent years and have become even more sophisticated.
+The traditional pricevalue proposition has been enhanced with additional elements, as consumers today demand higher standards of sustainability from retailers.
+From privacy and data protection, to responsible marketing and communication practices, or product and supply chain stewardship, there are many elements in our offers that receive special attention from Dufry and enable us to be a more sustainable travel retailer and our customers to shop more considerately.

 Creating the best shopping experience

-Our corporate brand statement, WorldClass.WorldWide, reflects our ambition to create the best possible shopping environments to capture the interest of travelers and to generate attractive buying opportunities.
-That is the main pillar of our future growth.
-This best shopping experience is based on three main elements: store, product and service.
+Our corporate brand statement, WorldClass.WorldWide, reflects our ambition to create the best possible travel retail experience and shopping environments to capture the interest of travelers and to generate attractive buying opportunities.
+As one of the main pillars of our future growth, travel and shopping experience is based on three main elements: store design, product and service - both in-store and online.

 When Dufry develops or refurbishes its stores, special attention is paid to creating a strong sense of place, thus linking the shopping environment to the individual country’s cultural heritage, where the stores are located.
-The powerful combination of state-of-the-art store designs with local motifs and references, alongside a carefully curated selection of local products acquired from local suppliers, results in unique shopping spaces that enable customers to experience a full cultural immersion in the destination with a true “sense of place”.
-Dufry cooperates closely with airport authorities and brand suppliers on elements including store design, passenger flows and allocation of commercial space.
+The powerful combination of state-of-the-art store designs with local motifs and references, alongside a carefully curated selection of local products sourced from local suppliers, results in unique shopping spaces that enable customers to experience a full cultural immersion in the destination with a true “sense of place”.
+Dufry cooperates closely with concession partners and brand suppliers on elements including store design, passenger flows and allocation of commercial space.
+With the same attention to detail, our shop design teams focus on the use of sustainable materials and follow the LEED recommendations (Leadership in Energy and Environmental Design) when designing our stores.

 This collaborative work results in improved passenger services, as well as more visibility and opportunities for brands.
-Testament to this collaboration is the remarkable example of Heathrow Airport in London, where Dufry operates a large proportion of the stores in all its terminals.
-In 2020, Dufry’s retail offer in Heathrow was once more recognized by Skytrax winning the accolade of Best Airport Shopping in the world for the eleventh consecutive year.
-Due to COVID-19 pandemic, Skytrax has temporarily suspended the awards and will reinstate them in 2022.
-This recognition is of special interest for Dufry, as the Skytrax award survey gathers the opinion of over 13 million airport users, from 100 different nationalities, across more than 550 airports.
+Testament to this collaboration is the remarkable example of Heathrow Airport in London, where Dufry operates a large proportion of the stores in all of Heathrow’s terminals.
+Awarded third place for Best Airport Shopping by Skytrax Awards in their 2022 edition, Heathrow has been in the top position for eleven consecutive years until 2020 (due to the COVID-19 pandemic, Skytrax temporarily suspended the Awards in 2021).
+This recognition is of special interest for Dufry, as the Skytrax Award survey gathers the opinion of over 13 million airport users, from 100 different nationalities, across more than 550 airports.

 - Reinforcing customer service through ideal staffing levels according to store traffic and sales